This post may contain affiliate links. Read my full disclosure policy.

-Toast the oats over medium heat stirring constantly for 5 minutes to give them a nutty toasty flavor.
+Toast the steel-cut oats over medium heat, constantly stirring for 5 minutes to give them a nutty, toasty flavor.

-Halfway into it, add the spices and let them toast as well.
-Enjoy the warm aroma.
+Add the warming spices and let them toast for one minute… Enjoy the warm aroma.

 Voila!
 Your Baked oats are done!
 With only 15 minutes of hands-on time, the oven does most of the work here!

-To serve, you could add a little more maple syrup or a dollop of butter- like Brian prefers.
+To serve, you could add a little more maple syrup or a dollop of butter- like my husband Brian prefers.

 I like my mine just like it is… light and lean.